ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Schedule.md

-#Meeting Agenda
+# Meeting Agenda

-##Sunday:
+## Sunday:
 Ice Breaker/Dinner/Introductions for all at location (all other teams and ISSI Personal are welcome to attend)  This will be at a location TBD in town.

-##Monday:
+## Monday:
 8:00 – Breakfast
 9:30 – 10:20 Welcome to In Person Meeting

 Introductions
 Layout of town etc.
 Reminder of best practices/writing guide/etc

+10:30 - 11:15 Introduction and creation of GIT organizaiton for the team.

-10:30 – 11:30 Introduction for the work week and quick look/update on week’s activities
+11:30 – 12:30 Introduction for the work week and quick look/update on week’s activities

-11:30 – 1:00 Lunch
+12:30 – 1:30 Lunch

 1:00 – 2:30 First batch of topic updates